gpuweb/gpuweb/proposals/atomic-64.md

 https://developer.apple.com/metal/Metal-Shading-Language-Specification.pdf p251

-We only get min/max but min/max is useful if you are doing software (compute) GPU rendering.
+We only get min/max but min/max is useful if one is doing software (compute) GPU rendering.
+See the [requirement for atomic 64 bit support](https://jms55.github.io/posts/2024-11-14-virtual-geometry-bevy-0-15/#hardware-rasterization-and-atomicmax) for software rendering of virtual geometry.

 **D3D12**: